American Family ALL-USA Fox Valley awards

 BASKETBALL

-3. Kimberly (20-4): Papermakers blast Homestead 77-46 in Saturday’s regional final.
-Next: Today, D1 sectional semifinal vs. Menomonee Falls at Manitowoc.
+3. Kimberly (21-5): Papermakers lost to Arrowhead in D1 sectional final last Saturday.
+Next: Season complete.

-4. Little Chute (18-6): Mustangs have quietly had excellent season and are back at the sectional level for the first time since 2013-14 season.
-Next: Today, D3 sectional semifinal vs. Xavier at Bay Port.
+4. Kaukauna (16-10): Ghosts fall to Cedarburg in last Saturday’s sectional final.
+Next: Season complete.

-5. Shiocton (19-6): Chiefs drop 70-62 heartbreaker to Roncalli in Wednesday’s WIAA Division 4 sectional semifinal.
+5. Little Chute (18-7): Mustangs lose to Xavier in last Thursday’s sectional semifinal.
 Next: Season complete.

 *Teams are evaluated in relation to enrollment size/division.